 National Nurse’s Week is May 6-12 and its time to appreciate some of the most utilized health professionals.
 If you are thinking of following down this career path, it may be one job to consider.
-Amy Papermaster, MSN, NP-C at UT Health Austin’s Women’s Health Institute, spoke with KXAN about the role of nurse practitioners in healthcare.
+Dr. Papermaster from Women’s Health, a clinical partnership between UT Health Austin and Ascension Seton, spoke with KXAN about the role of nurse practitioners in healthcare.

 A shortage of healthcare providers.